dwavesystems/dwave-ocean-sdk/docs/leap_sapi/index.rst

 ====================

-If required by your organization, use the following static IP addresses to allow outbound connections to the Leap service and solver API:
+If required by your organization, use the following static IP addresses to allow outbound connections to the Leap service and Solver API (:term:`SAPI`):

 .. table:: Static IP Addresses for Outbound Connections.
     :widths: 2 2 1